Geoje POW camp: Geoje Uprising (February–June 1952)

 In addition to the general political unrest that permeated the Communist enclosures, a quite fortuitous element of discontent complicated the scene in early April.
 Up until this time responsibility for the provision of the grain component of the prisoners' ration had rested with the ROK.
 But the South Korean Government informed the Eighth Army in March that it could no longer bear the burden and Van Fleet, in turn, told the 2nd Logistical Command that it would have to secure the grain through US Army channels.
-Unfortunately, the UN Civil Assistance Command could not supply grain in the prescribed ratio of one-half rice and one-half other grains without sufficient advance time to fill the order.
-Instead, a one-third rice, one-third barley, and one-third wheat ration was apportioned to the prisoners in April and this occasioned an avalanche of complaints.
+The UN Civil Assistance Command could not supply grain in the prescribed ratio of one-half rice and one-half other grains without sufficient advance time to fill the order.
+Instead, a one-third rice, one-third barley, and one-third wheat ration was apportioned to the prisoners in April and this caused an avalanche of complaints.

-The 17 compounds occupied by the Communist prisoners at the end of April included 10 that had been screened and 7 that had resisted all efforts to interview them.
+The 17 compounds occupied by the Communist prisoners at the end of April included 10 that had been screened and seven that had resisted all efforts to interview them.
 There was little doubt in Van Fleet's mind that force would have to be used and casualties expected if the recalcitrant compounds were to be screened.
 As he prepared plans to use force, Van Fleet warned Ridgway on 28 April that the prisoners already screened would probably demonstrate violently when UN forces moved into the compounds still holding out.
-In anticipation of trouble Van Fleet moved the 3rd Battalion, 9th Infantry Regiment to Geoje to reinforce the 38th Infantry Regiment and ordered the 1st Battalion, 15th Infantry Regiment and the ROK 20th Regiment to Busan.
+In anticipation of trouble Van Fleet moved the 3rd Battalion, 9th Infantry Regiment to Geoje to reinforce the 38th Infantry Regiment and ordered the 1st Battalion, 15th Infantry Regiment and the ROK 20th Regiment to Pusan.
 Barring accident, he intended to begin screening shortly after 1 May.

 Confronted with almost certain violence, Ridgway decided to ask for permission to cancel forced screening:

 These compounds are well organized and effective control cannot be exercised within them without use of such great degree of force as might verge on the brutal and result in killing and wounding quite a number of inmates.
 While I can exercise such forced screening, I believe that the risk of violence and violence involved, both to U.N.C. personnel and to the inmates themselves, would not warrant this course of action.
 Further, the unfavorable publicity which would probably result... would provide immediate and effective Communist material...

 This request and Ridgway's plan to list the prisoners in the unscreened compounds as desiring repatriation were approved.
 Although failure to interview all the inmates in these enclosures might well prevent some prisoners from choosing non-repatriation, Ridgway's superiors held that if the prisoners felt strongly enough about not returning to Communist control, they would somehow make their wishes known.